ferkanzai/phones-api/README.md

+# Phones API - React client

 ## Intro

 In this document I will try to explain the technical challenge details with all the endpoints created and how they work.
 This README file is for the API of the React code challenge

+Also, it is important to mentioned this API is deployed in Heroku at [https://fernando-phones-api.herokuapp.com/api/](https://fernando-phones-api.herokuapp.com/api/) so if you don't want to configure it locally you can skip that part.

 ## 1. Configure